Nayjest/lm-proxy/README.md

 The API key check method can be configured using the `api_key_check` configuration key.
-Its value can be either a reference to a Python function in the format `my_module.sub_module1.sub_module2.fn_name`, or a object containing parameters for a class-based validator.
+Its value can be either a reference to a Python function in the format `my_module.sub_module1.sub_module2.fn_name`, or an object containing parameters for a class-based validator.

 In the .py config representation, the validator function can be passed directly as a callable.